alexandra-simeonova/drafts/navigation-configuration.md

 Find the `basicConfiguration.js` file in your luigi-config folder.
 You can configure the navigation by editing this file.

 You will notice that the file consists of a tree-like structure of **navigation nodes**.
-The outer elements represent the top navigation, while their children represent the side navigation.
+The outer nodes represent the top navigation, while their children represent the side navigation.

 ````javascript
 navigation: {